 8 best places to visit around Pokhara

-Situated at an elevation of 1600m Sarangkot is the popular destination of Pokhara which propounds the panoramic sight mountains including Dhaulagiri, Annapurna and Manaslu.
+Situated at an elevation of 1600m Sarangkot is the popular destination of Pokhara which propounds the panoramic sight mountains including Dhaulagiri, Annapurna, and Manaslu.
 The hill also commands the beautiful view of Pokhara Valley along with the mesmerizing Fewa Lake.
 Sarangkot is famous for sunrise view over the lofty Himalayas.
-Sarangkot is also popular for short hike as many travelers hike all the way to Sarangkot exploring the villages and enjoying the beautiful panorama on the way.
+Sarangkot is also popular for a short hike as many travelers hike all the way to Sarangkot exploring the villages and enjoying the beautiful panorama on the way.
 Sarangkot serves as the popular hub for paragliders.

 International Mountain Museum

-Devis Fall is one of the well known visitor goals of Nepal.
+Devis Fall is one of the well-known visitor goals of Nepal.
 It is known as Patale Chango in Nepali.
 The Gupteshwar Cave is situated close to this fall.
 The waterfall gets its water from the Phewa Lake.
-This falls flows directly narrow and profound canal which has no end.
+This fall flows directly narrow and profound canal which has no end.
 The name of the waterfall is identified with various stories.
 Some express that the name was given to this fall on the grounds that a traveler named David fell and died in this waterfall.
-Then again the local resident call it Devi in Nepali which implies immortal God.
+Then again the local resident calls it Devi in Nepali which implies immortal God.
 The picturesque and common magnificence close to the falls is amazingly noteworthy.
 It is an energizing spot to go through a day and appreciate nature.

 The Gupteshowr Cave is located near the Devis Fall and is considered as the sacred site.
 The cave preserves the symbolic Shivalinga.
 The cave is divided into two areas.
 One part of the cave is 40 meters long with natural caves and the Shivalinga.
 The entrance of the cave is 2 meters high and 3 meters wide.
 The cave starts with few hall rooms which have numerous entries.
 Some passages are small to the point that one needs to creep.
 To achieve the holy place a thousand stairs must be climbed.
 The Shivalinga inside the cavern is said to be in a similar condition since it was explored.
 This place of worship is said to have certain recuperating powers.
-Subsequently numerous individuals visit it once in a year to be recuperated.
+Subsequently, numerous individuals visit it once in a year to be recuperated.
 The second part starts after this temple and prompts the Devis Fall.